ccym/Database-Project/README.md

 > An easier way to figure out which dish you want best for the next meal

-- The customer can see the menu of food from 5 different contries, also the picture and the commit about the dishes.
+- The customer can see the menu of food from 5 different contries, also the picture and the comment about the dishes.
 - The manager can login to the website, change the infomation of the dishes, add dishes and delete the dishes.